Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.singlesimple.md

 config\setValue "Effect"
 ```

-Note that there are some rare situations when some procedures may fail, in which case aka.singlesimple will print a message to `aegisub.debug.out` and occasionally `aegisub.cancel`.
-If you want to handle the error yourself, you can call `Config.value2` and `Config.setValue2`, which will return a `Result` table from [aka.outcome](Using%20aka.outcome.md).
+Note that `Config.setValue` may fail if the value given is not presented in the list of possible values, in which case aka.singlesimple will print a message to `aegisub.debug.out` and `aegisub.cancel`.
+If you want to handle the error yourself, you can call `Config.setValue2`, which will return a `Result` table from [aka.outcome](Using%20aka.outcome.md).